Technical Presenter FAQs

 After the abstract submission deadline, until author notification, no edits are permitted.

-After author notification, limited editing/revising is permitted, through the published manuscript deadline.
+After author notification, limited editing/revising is permitted, through the published presentation slide submission deadline.
 There will be no extensions to this deadline.
 All presenting authors will be sent reminders of this deadline.

 What submission items/data can be edited/updated?

 - Title: The presentation title can be edited, but such edits should be minor.
-The substance of the final paper must conform to the content of your original submission.
+The substance of the presentation must conform to the content of your original submission.

 - Presenter Bio: Session Chairs will use this information to introduce presenters during the session so please ensure that the information entered is up to date.